Skip to main navigation Skip to search Skip to main content

 Clinical work

-Rachel is an HCPC registered Chartered Clinical Psychologist, BABCP Accredited CBT Practitioner and trained in systemic and EMDR therapy.
+Rachel is an HCPC registered Chartered Clinical Psychologist, BABCP Accredited CBT Practitioner and is also trained in systemic, EMDR, CFT and ACT approaches.
+She most commonly works clinically with psychological trauma, including interaction with other difficulties such as mental and physical co-morbidity.

-Rachel has spent substantial time working with military veterans with highly complex health, mental health and social needs across a range of settings.
-She has experience providing psychological assessments and interventions to other specialist populations exposed to trauma (e.g. in-patient groups, first responders, healthcare staff, government agency staff, and students).
+Rachel has been working clinically primarily with acute hospital Intensive Care Unit (ICU) patients, families and staff and military veterans with highly complex health, mental health and social needs.
+She also has experience providing psychological assessments and interventions to other specialist populations exposed to trauma (e.g. first responders, healthcare staff, government agency staff, and students).
+She is an experienced research and clinical supervisor of psychological therapists, practitioner psychologists and trainees working across health, mental health and forensic settings.

 Background